Military engineering vehicle: Bridging vehicles

 Several types of military bridging vehicles have been developed.
 An armoured vehicle-launched bridge (AVLB) is typically a modified tank hull converted to carry a bridge into battle in order to support crossing ditches, small waterways, or other gap obstacles.

 Another type of bridging vehicle is the truck launched bridge.
 The Soviet TMM bridging truck could carry and launch a 10-meter bridge that could be daisy-chained with other TMM bridges to cross larger obstacles.
 More recent developments have seen the conversion of AVLB and truck launched bridge with launching systems that can be mounted on either tank or truck for bridges that are capable of supporting heavy main battle tanks.

 Earlier examples of bridging vehicles include a type in which a converted tank hull is the bridge.
 On these vehicles, the hull deck comprises the main portion of the tread way while ramps extend from the front and rear of the vehicle to allow other vehicles to climb over the bridging vehicle and cross obstacles.
 An example of this type of armoured bridging vehicle was the Churchill Ark used in the Second World War.

 Combat engineer section carriers

-Another type of CEVs are armoured fighting vehicles which are used to transport sappers (combat engineers) and can be fitted with a bulldozer's blade and other mine-breaching devices.
+Another type of CELLs are armoured fighting vehicles which are used to transport sappers (combat engineers) and can be fitted with a bulldozer's blade and other mine-breaching devices.
 They are often used as APCs because of their carrying ability and heavy protection.
 They are usually armed with machine guns and grenade launchers and usually tracked to provide enough tractive force to push blades and rakes.
 Some examples are the U.S. M113 APC, IDF Puma, Nagmachon, Husky, and U.S. M1132 ESV (a Stryker variant).